Author has written 4 stories for Labyrinth, Batman Begins/Dark Knight, and Inuyasha.

 Interesting things about me:

-3. I liked Sherlock Holmes so much that in college, I found a way to involve him in every paper I could.
-And now I'm a bit of an expert in Spiritualism.
-Go figure.
+3. As you can tell from my name, I like Sherlock Holmes a lot.
+So much so that in college, I found a way to involve him in every paper I could.
+And now I'm a bit of an expert in Spiritualism because when you're writing about something historical, you have to use real people like Sir Arthur Conan Doyle.
+Who knew.

-6. I once stood in line for over an hour to personally apologize to Brandon Sanderson for telling him (to his face) that I wouldn't read his fantasy novels.
+4. I once stood in line for over an hour to personally apologize to Brandon Sanderson for telling him (to his face) that I wouldn't read his fantasy novels.
 I repented and I must say that Elantris is amazing.
+BTW, Brandon Sanderson is the nicest guy on the planet.
+Just FYI.

-7. When I get stuck writing a story, I like to write by hand.
-I have filled entire notebooks by hand.
-What's impressive about this is that I like to write two lines per ruled line.
+5. I get anxious when I don't have a pen and pad of paper.
+I should say that it's because I'm worried about having to do an impromptu interview, but really, if I get a story idea, I want to be able to write it down.
+And I write like Sir Isaac Newton in that my handwriting is itty bitty — I write two lines per ruled line.
 Originally this was so no one could read over my shoulder, but now I do it because I like to have more of the story in front of me on one page.

 Is this story a sequel of To Play the Fool?
-Yes and no. The events of TPtF did happen, but it's not necessary to read that before reading this one.
+Yes and no. In this universe, the events of TPtF did happen, but it's not necessary to read that before reading this one.
 I understand that you might not want to read a 200K word story that has no novel structure in it at all.

 The Alarm Clock, also a Batman Begins/Dark Knight story, is COMPLETE.
 Doesn't have anything to do with my other one.
 I participated in this Last Author Standing contest over at Livejournal, and I was particularly happy with this one.
 Harvey Dent contemplates how chance played a role in how he met Rachel Dawes just before he dies.